kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 the propagation latency of Node status updates or deletions is typically non-trivial, meaning the marginal increase in risk is acceptable compared to the benefits of atomic scheduling.

+#### Increased API call volume

+More objects means more API calls for creation, updates, and watches.
+The mitigation is to split the responsibility: the `Workload` object is rarely updated (as a template object) while `PodGroup` handles runtime state.
+In addition, `PodGroups` allow per-replica sharding of status updates.

+#### Consistency across multiple objects

+State is spread across multiple objects (`Workload` and `PodGroup`).
+The mitigation is that the `PodGroup` inlines all runtime state making it self-contained.

+#### Race conditions during object creation

+While the design requires controllers to create objects in order (`Workload` -> `PodGroup` -> `Pods`), there is still a possibility of race conditions.
+The mitigation is to introduce an admission controller to validate the object creation order.
+In addition, `UnschedulableAndUnresolvable` status will be set to serve as last line of defense if `Pods` are created before `PodGroup` is created or the `PodGroup` object was deleted in the meantime.

+#### Increased etcd object count

+New object per replica means more objects in etcd.
+The mitigation is that `PodGroups` are owned by controllers with `ownerReferences`, so they are automatically garbage collected when the replica is deleted.
+Also, each `PodGroup` object is small (~1KB) compared to a potentially large `Workload` object (~1.5MB) with the embedded `PodGroup` design.

 ## Design Details

 ### Naming